1. Pig meat

 A can of cat food usually contains multiple kinds of meat mixed together.
 We often see meats such as cow, chicken, lam, bird, salmon, duck and so on.
 But pig meat is rarely included.
 Why is that?

-Aujeszky disease (aka pseudorabies) is a type of illness caused by a virus that is known to be carried by pigs.
-The pigs themselves are not easily infected, however cats are extremely sensitive to this virus.
-Raw or uncooked pig meat in particular is highly dangerous to cats.
+Aujeszky disease (aka pseudorabies) is a type of illness caused by a virus known to be carried by pigs.
+Pigs themselves are completely resistent to the virus, but cats are extremely sensitive to getting infected by it.
+Raw or uncooked pig meat in particular is highly dangerous because it is known to contain viral Aujeszky.

 Once the virus enters the body, it will spread to all parts of the nervous system and do tremendous damage within the span of a few days.
 There is currently no known cure for Aujeszky disease, so you would be wise to avoid cat food with pig meat altogether.